 We also receive other benefits due to the increase in pure energy.
 The resulting opening and balancing of our chakras means our physical and mental health and well being is enhanced and improved.

-It is stated that Kundalini awakening removes all stress, anxiety and unhappiness from your life.Enjoying this post?
+It is stated that when you awaken the kundalini it removes all stress, anxiety and unhappiness from your life.Enjoying this post?
 If so please help us reach others!
 Please click and share.
 Remember Karma loves Sharers!Click To Tweet

 This Kriya Yoga Technique is a purification technique and largely recognized as the easiest and safest method to enter the meditative state of bliss.